2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Of course, there will be times when some people cannot be present at a meeting.
+Of course, there will be times when some people are unable to attend a meeting.
 When possible, **recording the presentation to post it on a streaming platform and/or on your website can be relevant**.
-This may in fact allow those who were absent to catch up on previous presentations; or even, to watch them again in replay to better educate themselves.
+This may allow those who were absent to catch up on previous presentations, or even to watch them again in replay to better educate themselves.

-**Feel free to take these resources, edit and share them as you wish**.
-Just remember to **cite your sources** if you reuse an editable presentation.
+**Feel free to take these resources, edit and share them as you wish.**.
+Just remember to **cite your sources** if you use an editable presentation.

 ####

 In parallel, other thematic meetings can be organized.
 These include:

 - a **knowledge quiz** (with, for example, a physical portfolio as a prize);
 - an **"onboarding "** challenge by sending free satoshi to no-coiners;
 - organizing the arrival of an expert in a specific field, or a company** offering a relevant Bitcoin-related product;
-- an evening of **"tours of bars and businesses "** that accept Bitcoin as a payment method;
+- an evening of **"tours of bars and businesses "** that accept Bitcoin as a payment method, etc.
-- etc.

 The only limits to be set are those of your imagination!